ofersadan85/front-demo/README.md

 This should start a local server on [http://localhost:5173/front-demo/](http://localhost:5173/front-demo/) where you can see the demo and make changes to the code.
 The server will automatically reload when you make changes to the code.

+**Note**: If this is not working for any reason, try clearing out the browser cache (or just this site's data from local storage) and restarting the server.
+This is because this project is a work in progress and the data types may change between versions.

 ## Backend

 Currently, we're using the [Fake Store API](https://fakestoreapi.com/) to get the products.
 In the future, we will replace it with our own backend.